Pembrokeshire: Notable people

 From mediaeval times, Rhys ap Gruffydd (c.
-1132-1197), ruler of the kingdom of Deheubarth, was buried in St Davids Cathedral. and Gerald of Wales was born c.
+1132-1197), ruler of the kingdom of Deheubarth, was buried in the Monastery of Saint David, later the Cathedral, and Gerald of Wales was born c.
 1146 at Manorbier Castle.
 Henry Tudor (later Henry VII) was born in 1457 at Pembroke Castle.

+Robert Recorde, inventor of the equals sign (=) in mathematics was from Tenby.

-The pirate Bartholomew Roberts (Black Bart) (Welsh: Barti Ddu) was born in Casnewydd Bach, between Fishguard and Haverfordwest in 1682.
+The pirate Bartholomew Roberts was born in Casnewydd Bach, between Fishguard and Haverfordwest in 1682.

 In later military history, Jemima Nicholas, heroine of the so-called "last invasion of Britain" in 1797, was from Fishguard, Lieutenant General Sir Thomas Picton GCB, born in Haverfordwest, was killed at the Battle of Waterloo in 1815 and Private Thomas Collins is believed to be the only Pembrokeshire man that fought in the Battle of Rorke's Drift in 1879.

 In the arts, siblings Gwen and Augustus John were both born in Pembrokeshire, as was the novelist Sarah Waters; singer Connie Fisher grew up in Pembrokeshire.
 The actor Christian Bale was born in Haverfordwest.

-Stephen Crabb, a former Secretary of State for Work and Pensions and Secretary of State for Wales, was brought up in Pembrokeshire and is one of the county's two Members of Parliament, the other being Simon Hart, who is also the current Secretary of State for Wales.
+Stephen Crabb, a former Secretary of State for Work and Pensions and Secretary of State for Wales, was brought up in Pembrokeshire and until 2024 was one of the county's two Members of Parliament, the other being Simon Hart, who served as Secretary of State for Wales from 2019 to 2022.